nikunj-oss/HolisticAura/README.md

-# HolisticAuraiee
+# HolisticAura
-this project was made under wiehack
+this project was made under the influential topic of mental health